Capitalised Interest Loans

 Monthly Interest, Capitalised: Capitalised interest loans break away from the traditional repayment model.
 Instead of developers managing monthly interest expenses, the interest is ‘capitalised’ onto the principal amount each month.
 The entire repayment, covering both principal and accumulated interest, happens when the loan matures.

 Assessment of exit strategy: When a capitalised interest repayment structure is adopted, the lender relies on the client’s ability to “exit” or repay the loan in full upon maturity to earn their interest (and recover the principal sum).
 In this sense, development funders place a greater emphasis on “exit strategy” as opposed to “cash flow” when a cap interest structure is adopted.
 In most instances, this will be the eventual sale of the properties upon the projects completion.
 However it could also be by way of refinance to another lender.
 Understanding the dynamics of loan repayment structures is essential for both lenders and developers.
-Explore the nuances of ‘loan repayment’ in our detailed article on the subject.

 Risk Mitigation: A loan facility is comprised of a principal sum, and capitalised interest provision.
 If a capitalised interest repayment structure is being used: